runatlantis/atlantis/runatlantis.io/blog/putting-the-dev-into-devops-why-your-developers-should-write-terraform-too.md

 Now:

 - Devs are making small changes themselves.
 This saves time and increases the speed of the whole engineering organization.
 - Devs can see exactly what is required to make the change.
-This means there’s less back and forth over a ticket: “Okay so I know you need the security group opened between server A and B, but on which ports and with which protocol?”
+This means there's less back and forth over a ticket: “Okay so I know you need the security group opened between server A and B, but on which ports and with which protocol?”
 - Devs start to see how infrastructure is built.
-This increases cooperation between dev and ops because they can understand each other’s work.
+This increases cooperation between dev and ops because they can understand each other's work.

 Great!
-But there’s another problem.
+But there's another problem.

 ## Devs Are Locked Out Of Terraform Too!

 In order to execute Terraform you need to have cloud credentials!
-It’s really hard to write Terraform without being able to run `terraform init` and `terraform plan`, for the same reason it would be hard to write code if you could never run it locally!
+It's really hard to write Terraform without being able to run `terraform init` and `terraform plan`, for the same reason it would be hard to write code if you could never run it locally!

 So are we back at square one?

 ## Enter Atlantis

 [Atlantis](https://www.runatlantis.io/) is an [open source](https://github.com/runatlantis/atlantis) tool for running Terraform from pull requests.
-With Atlantis, Terraform is run on a separate server (Atlantis is self-hosted) so you don’t need to give out credentials to everyone.
+With Atlantis, Terraform is run on a separate server (Atlantis is self-hosted) so you don't need to give out credentials to everyone.
 Access is controlled through pull request approvals.

-Here’s what the workflow looks like:
+Here's what the workflow looks like:

 ### Step 1 — Create a Pull Request